Step by step tutorial on how to pasteurize eggs at home using an immersion circulator to use in recipes in place of raw eggs.

 - Set up the immersion circulator.
 Fill the pot with water and preheat the immersion circulator to 135ºF (57ºC).

-- Remove the eggs and quickly place them in an ice water for 30 minutes to stop further cooking.
+- Remove the eggs and quickly place them in ice water for 30 minutes to stop further cooking.
 They are ready to use or you can keep them in the refrigerator for up to a week until needed.

 Notes